Audrey Hepburn

 At 24, Audrey Hepburn won an Oscar

-The organizers planned to write Peck's name in large letters on the movie poster, with Hepburn's name modestly placed beneath it.
-But Peck himself insisted there be no such distinction, as he had already foreseen Audrey's global success with this role.
+The studio planned to feature Peck's name in large letters on the movie poster, with Hepburn's name modestly placed beneath it.
+But Peck himself insisted on equal billing, having already foreseen Audrey's global success with this role.

 Audrey Hepburn Wins Best Actress: 1954 Oscars

-Another interesting fact: Audrey's screen tests for the role of Princess Ann have become legendary.
-The thing is, the film's managers fell in love with the actress after the phrase “Cut!” was announced - she relaxed, became herself and then charmed everyone with her charisma.
+Here's another fascinating detail: Audrey's screen tests for the role of Princess Ann have become legendary.
+The filmmakers actually fell in love with the actress after "Cut!" was called - she relaxed, became herself, and then charmed everyone with her natural charisma.

 Audrey Hepburn charmed everyone with her charisma